onzfonz/comp227/src/content/1/en/part1d.md

 Whereas the items separated by a comma will all be available in the browser console for further inspection.

 Logging output to the console is by no means the only way of debugging our applications.
-You can pause the execution of your application code in the Chrome developer console's <i>debugger</i>, by writing the command [debugger](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger) anywhere in your code.
+You can pause the execution of your application code in the Chrome developer console's *debugger*, by writing the command [debugger](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger) anywhere in your code.

-The execution will pause once it arrives at a point where the *debugger* command gets executed:
+The execution will pause once it arrives at a point where the ***debugger*** command gets executed:

 ![debugger paused in dev tools](../../images/1/7a.png)

-By going to the <i>Console</i> tab, it is easy to inspect the current state of variables:
+By going to the *Console* tab, it is easy to inspect the current state of variables:

 ![console inspection screenshot](../../images/1/8a.png)

-Once the cause of the bug is discovered you can remove the *debugger* command and refresh the page.
+Once the cause of the bug is discovered you can remove the ***debugger*** command and refresh the page.

-The debugger also enables us to execute our code line by line with the controls found on the right-hand side of the <i>Sources</i> tab.
+The debugger also enables us to execute our code line by line with the controls found on the right-hand side of the ***Sources*** tab.

-You can also access the debugger without the *debugger* command by adding breakpoints in the <i>Sources</i> tab.
+You can also access the debugger without the ***debugger*** command by adding breakpoints in the ***Sources*** tab.
-Inspecting the values of the component's variables can be done in the *Scope*-section:
+Inspecting the values of the component's variables can be done in the ***Scope*** section:

 ![breakpoint example in devtools](../../images/1/9a.png)

 It is highly recommended to add the [React developer tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) extension to Chrome.
-It adds a new *Components* tab to the developer tools.
+It adds a new ***Components*** tab to the developer tools.
 The new developer tools tab can be used to inspect the different React elements in the application, along with their state and props:

 ![screenshot react developer tools extension](../../images/1/10ea.png)

-The *App* component's state is defined like so:
+The `App` component's state is defined like so:

 ```js
 const [left, setLeft] = useState(0)